Former Search Dogs

 Talon:

-From Tim Burns, Talon's handler:
+From Talon's handler:

 I was truly blessed with a great spirit like Talon to accompany me for so many years.
 Talon did have incredible abilities to find missing people, but what really enabled most of his missing persons finds was his spirit to keep working well past when others, and even I had given up.
 I can remember many of his finds where I was ready to give up and call it a night, but he was still willing to go, so we kept going long enough to make the find.
 This spirit kept Talon working well past when most dogs retired.
 (Almost 12).